 Joanne Isham.
-Ms. Isham has served on our Board since January 2024 and previously served on our Board from September 2021 to October 2022.
+Ms. Isham has served on our Board since January 2024 and previously from September 2021 to October 2022.
 She also served on the board of Holdings from March 2020 until our Business Combination in September 2021.
-Ms. Isham is the Founder of Veros Global Solutions, LLC, and President of Isham Associates, LLC, both advisory firms focused on national security and innovative technologies, and she has served at each since January 2020 and December 2011, respectively.
-Ms. Isham served as a director of Maxar Technologies Inc. and its predecessor, SSL MDA Holdings, Inc., from 2016 to 2023, and of MDA Information Systems, Inc.'s proxy board from 2012 to 2017.
-From June 2006 to December 2010, Ms. Isham served as Vice President, Deputy General Manager of Network Systems at BAE Systems plc, Chief Operations Officer of HPTi, and Vice President of L1.
-Ms. Isham previously served as a Senior Executive in the Central Intelligence Agency from 1977 to 2006 during which time she served as the Deputy Director for Science and Technology from 1998 to 2001 and as Deputy Director of the National Geospatial-Intelligence Agency from 2001 to 2006.
+Ms. Isham is an independent consultant and the Founder of Veros Global Solutions, LLC, and Isham Associates, LLC, advisory firms focused on national security and innovative technologies.
+She has worked at each since January 2020 and December 2011, respectively.
+Previously, Ms. Isham was as a director of Maxar Technologies Inc. and its predecessor, SSL MDA Holdings, Inc., from 2016 to 2023, and of MDA Information Systems, Inc.'s proxy board from 2012 to 2017.
+From June 2006 to December 2010, Ms. Isham was Vice President, Deputy General Manager of Network Systems at BAE Systems plc, Chief Operations Officer of HPTi; and Vice President of L1.
+Prior to joining the private sector, Ms. Isham was employed by the Central Intelligence Agency ("CIA") from 1977 through 2006.
+During her tenure she served in multiple positions as a leader responsible for Congressional Affairs, Resource Management, and Technical Program Execution.
+From 1998 to 2001, she was the CIA Deputy Director for Science and Technology.
+From 2001 to 2006, she was assigned as the Deputy Director of the National Geospatial-Intelligence Agency.
 Ms. Isham earned her undergraduate degree from the University of Notre Dame.
 We believe that Ms. Isham's professional trajectory and experience in relevant industries qualifies her to serve as a director of our Board.